timbo112711/social-network-analysis/README.md

     Steps:
     1. Grab all user's email (userPrincipalName)
     2. For each email grab their mailFolders
         a.
-Parse out the inbox ID
+Parse out the inbox ID and sent ID
     3. Create a df that holds each users email and their inbox ID
     4.